-Weeknight dinner has never looked so vibrant and seasonal.
-This salmon one-pan dinner made with roasted winter vegetables and a delicious maple tahini dressing is the healthiest way to get dinner on the table (or ready for meal prepped lunches) in less than 25 minutes.
+For a winter weeknight dinner that's vibrant, seasonal, and suffused with goodness look no further than this salmon one-pan dinner.
+Made with roasted winter vegetables and a delicious maple tahini dressing, it's the healthiest way to get dinner on the table (or ready for meal prepped lunches) in just about half an hour.

 The beauty of the one-pan dinner is minimal dishes and prep work.
-Simply line a large baking tray with parchment paper, chop up some vegetables, and throw everything together on the tray along with avocado oil or ghee, sea salt, and pepper.
+Simply line a large sheet pan (we love Made In's sheet pan for this) or baking tray with parchment paper, chop up some vegetables, and throw everything together along with avocado oil or ghee, sea salt, and pepper.

-This salmon dinner recipe included seasonal stars like butternut squash, rainbow carrots, and Brussels sprouts.
-Feel free to use whatever winter vegetables you have on hand for this one-pan meal.
-Other varieties of winter squash, like delicata or acorn, would work wonderfully.
-As would parsnips, beets, sunchokes, turnips, sweet potatoes, onion, and cauliflower.
+This salmon dinner recipe includes seasonal stars like butternut squash, rainbow carrots, and Brussels sprouts, but feel free to use whatever winter vegetables you have on hand.
+Other varieties of winter squash, like delicata or acorn, would work wonderfully, as would parsnips, beets, sunchokes, turnips, sweet potatoes, onion, and cauliflower.

 Tahini, made from blended sesame seeds, provides nuttiness and richness, along with vitamins and minerals like calcium.
 Maple syrup is a delicious way to sweeten the dressing and adds a bright pop of flavor.
-Garlic adds oomph and anti-inflammatory properties.
+Garlic adds oomph and lends anti-inflammatory properties to boot.

 After the vegetables have roasted for fifteen minutes, remove them from the oven and add the wild salmon pieces to the tray.
-Wild salmon provides a mega dose of healthy fats and protein, but can be swapped with other pieces of fish or thinly sliced chicken breast if you prefer.
-Pop the baking tray back in the oven and cook for an additional ten minutes (longer for chicken), or until salmon is flaky.
+Wild salmon provides a mega dose of healthy fats and protein, but it can be swapped for another fish or even thinly sliced chicken breast if you prefer.
+Pop the baking tray back in the oven and cook for an additional ten minutes (longer for chicken), or until the salmon is flaky.

-Remove the tray from the oven, divide vegetables and salmon into dishes, and drizzle with the maple tahini dressing.
+At this point, it couldn't be easier: Just remove the tray from the oven, divide the vegetables and salmon into dishes, and drizzle with the maple tahini dressing.
 Hello, healthy and easy dinner.

 - 1 tablespoon avocado oil or ghee